parraser/videogame_project/doc/sprint 0/PB.md

 #### User Story 6

-As a general player, I want bullets to bounce off walls realistically, so that I can have interesting varied gameplay allowing room for epic strategies.
+As a competitive player, I want bullets to bounce off walls realistically, so that I can have interesting varied gameplay allowing room for epic strategies.

 Conditions of Satifaction:
   * The bullets must follow some form of physics so that the bouncing shots are more realistic.

 Priority: 4

-Point Estimate: 13
+Point Estimate: 21

 Dependencies: 5